rayaAssessment/movieAwardAssessment/README.md

   Good luck and if you have questions, please reach out to us at rafael.freaner@dailypay.com

+## Applicate Message - Running the Application Locally

+Due to dependencies on certain legacy features in Node.js, this application may require a specific environment variable to be set when running on newer versions of Node.js.
+If you encounter any issues related to SSL or cryptographic functions, you may need to enable the OpenSSL legacy provider.
+(As was the case with me)

+To run the application locally with the necessary environment variable:

+For macOS/Linux:

+export NODE_OPTIONS=--openssl-legacy-provider
+yarn start

+For Windows (in Command Prompt): set NODE_OPTIONS=--openssl-legacy-provider yarn start

+Or, for PowerShell:
+$env:NODE_OPTIONS="--openssl-legacy-provider"
+yarn start

+These commands temporarily set the NODE_OPTIONS environment variable to use the OpenSSL legacy provider for the duration of your terminal session, allowing the application to run without modification to the codebase.

 ## Available Scripts

 In the project directory, you can run: